holidayextras/culture/accessibility-best-practices.md

 `role="navigation"` | A list of links serving as a navigation menu, normally used on a `nav` element.
 There are often several instances of this landmark role on a page and therefore labels should be used to differentiate them (see below).
 `role="contentinfo"` | Information about the page including contact information and legal notices, usually applied to a `footer` element.
 Must only be used once per page.

-Note that the need for landmark roles will diminish as support for HTML elements improves but for the time being they offer an easy and unobtrusive way to increase accessibility.
+Note that the need for landmark roles will diminish as support for HTML5 elements improves but for the time being they offer an easy and unobtrusive way to increase accessibility.

 #### Providing labels for landmarks
 When more than one landmark with the same role is used on the same page, a descriptive label should be provided using either `aria-label` or `aria-labelledby` so that the user can identify the purpose of each landmark.